daddymeeks/Assessment-3-Research-Repository/README.md

 # Assessment-3-Research-Repository

-This repository contains my research on various topics related to computer science and programming.
+This repository contains my research on various topics related to programming.
 The purpose of this research is to deepen my understanding of these topics and improve my skills as a software developer.

 Table of Contents